17 Best Things To Do in Florence

 10. Take a look at the details of the Baptistery in Piazza del Duomo

 Don't make the mistake of overlooking the beauty of the Baptistery's details.
-Although the size and spectacular nature of the Duomo and its dome are usually the main feature of visits to the square, the Baptistery has some details that are well worth your time.
+Although the size and spectacular nature of the Duomo and its dome are usually the focus of a visit to the square, this architectural landmark has some details that are well worth booking a tour of the Baptistery.

 Directly opposite the Duomo, you will find Lorenzo Ghiberti's Gates of Paradise: one of the most acclaimed works of the Renaissance, it depicts Abraham's sacrifice of Isaac in the Old Testament.
 Today, the original doors are in the Museo dell'Opera del Duomo, which I also recommend.